-- building heights, and/or roof pitches to reduce apparent building size; and variation of building mass, scale, and type (such as townhomes and carriage houses mixed with standard apartment buildings). - 8.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
-The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible. - 9.
+- ent building size; and variation of building mass, scale, and type (such as townhomes and carriage houses mixed with standard apartment buildings). - 8.
+Residential uses should be oriented to the street.
+The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 9.
 The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Multi-family residential development with direct connections to the sidewalk for ground floor units where feasible.
-Multi-story buildings are encouraged. - 10.
-Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place.
+Multi-story buildings are encouraged.